About

 Scientist and engineer with expertise in economics and machine learning; MA in Social Sciences from the University of Chicago.

-Andrew Pasha
+Andrew Pashea

 Data Analyst, LEARN Charter School Network